HazyResearch/deepdive/doc/doc/basics/ddlog.md

 # Writing Applications in DDlog

-DDlog is a declarative language for writing DeepDive applications in datalog-like syntax.
+DDlog is a declarative language for writing DeepDive applications in Datalog-like syntax.
 The current version may not be able to express everything, but we plan to extend it to support Markov Logic Network syntax as well.

 ## Writing a DDlog Program